 Some come with interchangeable jaw sets to accommodate different types and sizes of terminals, while others are multi-purpose and can do the work of wire strippers and pliers.

 This crimper uses more pressure than the handheld and can also crimp thicker wires using the interchangeable crimping dies.
 But unlike the handheld, they need regular care, such as changing oil and filters.

 This tool comes with a movable wedge which allows the crimping of various sizes of wires (small and large wires).

 The downside is that it’s not that portable, and must also be placed on a flat surface before use.

-When going for a new tool, there are certain things to consider.
+When going for a new crimper, there are certain things to consider.
+They include: